-Polk Place, and have occupied administrative buildings, such as South Building, without having to face violent arrests, criminal charges, punitive University disciplinary processes, and campus bans.

-6. For example, between 2017 and 2019, students and non-students staged several protests demanding UNC remove the Silent Sam statue located in McCorkle Place, eventually leading to the physical toppling of the statue.
+- 5. UNC has a long history of student-led protests.
+Protesters have occupied busy outdoor spaces on campus such as The Pit, McCorkle Place, and Polk Place, and have occupied administrative buildings, such as South Building, without having to face violent arrests, criminal charges, punitive University disciplinary processes, and campus bans. - 6.
+For example, between 2017 and 2019, students and non-students staged several protests demanding UNC remove the Silent Sam statue located in McCorkle Place, eventually leading to the physical toppling of the statue.
 Students involved in toppling the statue were referred to the Honor Court to face disciplinary action.
-Both students and non-students were arrested, but none were issued criminal trespass charges or banned from campus, nor were they summarily suspended.

-7. Defendants had a far more hostile reaction to Plaintiffs' conduct here.
+Both students and non-students were arrested, but none were issued criminal trespass charges or banned from campus, nor were they summarily suspended. - 7.
+Defendants had a far more hostile reaction to Plaintiffs' conduct here.
 In addition to the forceful police evacuation of the encampment and arrests, University Defendants took the extraordinary action of referring Plaintiff Mohanarajah and other involved students directly to its Emergency Evaluation and Action Committee ("EEAC"), expediting the disciplinary process and circumventing the student-run Honor Court.
-Defendant James also took the extraordinary action of immediately issuing indefinite campus bans to nonstudents, including Plaintiffs Dames, Rogers, and Newman, and Plaintiff Mohanarajah, with minimal notice and no meaningful process.
+Defendant James also took the extraordinary action of immediately issuing indefinite campus bans to non-students, including Plaintiffs Dames, Rogers, and Newman, and Plaintiff Mohanarajah, without notice or hearing.

-8. Speech on controversial topics is "an inevitable part of the process of attending school" and is protected by the First Amendment.
+- 8. Speech on controversial topics is "an inevitable part of the process of attending school" and is protected by the First Amendment.
 Tinker v.
-Des

-Moines Indep.
+Des Moines Indep.
 Sch.
 Dist., 393 U.S. 503, 513 (1969).
 These protections are even more paramount at colleges and universities, where most students are adults and campuses frequently serve as social, cultural, and community gathering spaces for members of the public.
 See Healy v.
-James, 408 U.S. 169, 180 (1972).

-9. University Defendants' decisions to summarily suspend students and issue criminal trespass charges and indefinite campus bans far exceeds UNC's reactions to other, similar protest movements expressing other viewpoints.

-10. University Defendants' actions amount to retaliation against protected speech, viewpoint discrimination, and prior restraint of speech in violation of Plaintiffs' rights under the First Amendment to the U.S. Constitution and Article I, Section 14 of the N.C.
+James, 408 U.S. 169, 180 (1972). - 9.
+University Defendants' decisions to summarily suspend students and issue criminal trespass charges and indefinite campus bans far exceeds UNC's reactions to other, similar protest movements expressing other viewpoints. - 10.
+University Defendants' actions amount to retaliation against protected speech, viewpoint discrimination, and prior restraint of speech in violation of Plaintiffs' rights under the First Amendment to the U.S. Constitution and Article I, Section 14 of the N.C.
 Constitution.
-They also deprived Plaintiffs Mohanarajah, Dames, Rogers, and Newman of their procedural due process rights protected by the Fourteenth Amendment to the U.S. Constitution.
-Plaintiffs seek declaratory and injunctive relief and nominal damages against these Defendants.

-11. Officer Defendants unlawfully arrested Plaintiffs Rogers, Newman, and Dames, violating their rights under the Fourth Amendment to the U.S. Constitution and North Carolina state law.
-Defendant Lee's use of excessive force while arresting Plaintiff Rogers violated her rights under the Fourth

-Amendment to the U.S. Constitution and North Carolina state law.
+They also deprived Plaintiffs Mohanarajah, Dames, Rogers, and Newman their procedural due process rights protected by the Fourteenth Amendment to the U.S. Constitution and Article I, Section 19 of the N.C.
+Constitution.
+Plaintiffs seek declaratory and injunctive relief and nominal damages against these Defendants. - 11.
+Officer Defendants unlawfully arrested Plaintiffs Rogers, Newman, and Dames, violating their rights under the Fourth Amendment to the U.S. Constitution and North Carolina state law.
+And Defendant Lee's use of excessive force while arresting Plaintiff Rogers is a violation of Plaintiff Rogers' rights under the Fourth Amendment to the U.S. Constitution and North Carolina state law.
 Plaintiffs seek compensatory, punitive, and nominal damages against these Defendants.